Eight Forest Lane

 Instructions

-• In a large bowl, mix dairy-free spread* and sugar with an electric handheld mixer until combined.
-Continuing to mix, add in eggs one at a time then vanilla until smooth.
+• In a large bowl, beat together the dairy free butter and sugar with an electric handheld mixer until combined.
+Continuing to mix, add in eggs one at a time then vanilla until smooth and slightly paler in colour.

-• In a separate bowl, sift flour and combine with cream of tartar, salt, and bicarbonate soda.
+• In a separate bowl, sift the flour, cream of tartar, salt, and bicarbonate soda.
 Mix into the wet ingredients a little at a time until all has been combined.
-Mixture should still be a little sticky**.
+The cookie dough should be quite soft and sticky but you should still be able to roll it into balls.
+If not, place your cookie dough in the fridge to chill for about 30 minutes.

-• In a small bowl combine extra sugar and cinnamon.
-Roll the cookie dough into small balls, about 2 teaspoons of dough, and cover in sugar and cinnamon mixture.
+• In a small bowl combine the extra sugar and ground cinnamon.
+Scoop out large balls of cookie dough – about 2-3 tablespoons per cookie.
+Roll the dough into balls and then coat in the sugar and cinnamon mixture.

-• Place balls of dough on a baking sheet lined with baking paper approx 5 cms apart to allow the cookie to spread in the oven.
-Don’t press the balls down as they will flatten in the oven and the ball shape will create a thicker, softer cookie.
+• Place balls of dough on the baking trays approx. 5cms apart to allow the cookie to spread in the oven.
+Do this in batches if necessary, depending on the size of your trays.
+Don’t press the balls down as they will puff up and then flatten in the oven.

-• Bake cookies in a preheated oven at 180 degrees celcius for 10 minutes.
+• Bake cookies for 10-12 minutes.
 The cookies should only have a slight colour around the edges.
-They will be puffy, but will flatten out and firm up a little as they cool.
+They will be puffy and soft, but will flatten out and firm up a little as they cool.
+Once the cookies have firmed up on the tray, you can remove them and place them on a wire rack to cool completely.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.